abhineshchandra1234/LiveDataApp/README.md

 - To verify whether project building or not: `./gradlew build`.
 - To verify code formatting: `./gradlew spotlessCheck`.
 - To reformat code with Spotless: `./gradlew spotlessApply`.

-## 🙋‍♂️ Contribute

-Read [contribution guidelines](CONTRIBUTING.md) for more information regarding contribution.

-## 💬 Discuss

-Have any questions, doubts or want to present your opinions, views?
-You're always welcome.
-You can [start discussions](https://github.com/PatilShreyas/mutekt/discussions).

 ## 📝 License